 Why do not you fall by the stress? – No time!

-Wow, I’m so stressed again … do not stress me!
+Wow, I’m so stressed again… Do not stress me!
 “Stress” has more or less crept into the everyday life of each of us.
 But what effects does stress have on our body – especially in the longer term?

-Especially with regard to stress I am probably a prime example.
+Especially with regard to stress, I am probably a prime example.
 I work full-time as a model, as a photographer, I’ve submitted my master’s thesis in full-time distance learning two weeks ago and I’m a blogger additionally.
 Especially the last weeks and months of my master thesis were stress in concentrated charge.
-Nevertheless, I wanted to accommodate everything and would have liked to split in five.
+Nevertheless, I wanted to accommodate everything and would have liked to split into five.
 I’m not one for doing things in halves.
 In such a packed time, it happens that I hardly sleep in order to have more working time and to manage everything.
 If this happens over a longer period, I always get sick.
 Always.

 Although I never get sick otherwise.
 For me: the highest alert level.
 In combination with private stress and disappointments in my narrow circle of friends this is the straw to break the camel’s back.
 For me, this meant two consecutive kidney pancreases and pleurisy with 7 days of antibiotics and 11 days of 2400 mg of ibuprofen.
 Maximum daily dose.
 I never felt worse physically and for me it’s my personal proof that stress makes me sick.
 Luckily, I’ve submitted my master thesis and I am more relaxed again.
 Yes, I feel really freed and can finally devote myself to the beautiful things of life.
 And the work that I really enjoy with all my heart: my blog, the modeling and the photography.
 But do only I react to stress or what does the research say?
 And is there something like “positive stress”?